 The growth payment is based on revenue for the 12-month period from July 1, 2022 to June 30, 2023, with a revenue threshold between 95% and 140% of Acquired Revenue and a maximum payment of \$17,222.
-If revenue for the period is equal to 95% or less of the Acquired Revenue, there is no growth payment, and if revenue for the period is between 95% and 140%, the growth payment will be determined using linear interpolation between \$0 and \$17,222.
+If revenue for the period is equal to 95% or less of the Acquired Revenue, there isno growth payment, and if revenue for the period is between 95% and 140%, the growth payment will be determined using linear interpolation between \$0 and \$17,222.

-A fair value adjustment to contingent purchase price consideration of \$200 was recorded at December 31, 2019 and is included in general and administrative expenses in the Consolidated Statement of Operations for the year then ended.
-SAMG LLC has a liability of \$14,000 as of December 31, 2019 related to earnout payments to be made in conjunction with the Cortina Acquisition which is included in accounts payable and accrued expenses in the Condensed Consolidated Statements of Financial Condition for contingent consideration.
+Fair value adjustments to contingent purchase price consideration of \$1,100 and \$200 were recorded for the years ended December 31, 2020 and 2019, respectively, and are included in general and administrative expenses in the Consolidated Statement of Operations for the years then ended.
+SAMG LLC has a liability of \$15,100 and \$14,000 as of December 31, 2020 and 2019, respectively, for contingent consideration related to earnout payments to be made in conjunction with the Cortina Acquisition, which is included in accounts payable and accrued expenses in the Consolidated Statements of Financial Condition.

 In connection with their receipt of the equity consideration, the Principals of Cortina became subject to the rights and obligations set forth in the limited partnership agreement of SLP and are entitled to distributions consistent with SLP's distribution policy.
-In addition, the Principals of Cortina became parties to the Exchange Agreement, which governs the exchange of Class B Units for Class A common stock of the Company, the Resale and Registration Rights Agreement, which provides the Principals of Cortina with liquidity with respect to shares of Class A common stock of the Company received in exchange for Class B Units, and the TRA of the Company, which entitles the Principals of Cortina to share in a portion of the tax benefit received by the Company upon the exchange of Class B Units for Class A common stock of the Company.
+In addition, the Principals of Cortina became parties to the Exchange Agreement, which governs the exchange of Class B Units for Class A common stock of the Company, the Resale and Registration Rights Agreement, which provides the Principals of Cortina with liquidity with respect to shares of Class A common stock of the Company received in exchange for Class B Units, and the TRA of the Company, which entitles the Principals of Cortina to share in a portion of the tax benefit received by the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company upon the exchange of Class B Units for Class A common stock of the Company.